Interactive Components

 }

-The signal is executed prematurely and it won't be called again.
+This executes the signal prematurely, and it will not be called again.

 version: 4.0 3.x 2.x